 Hydrogen Peroxide can be bought neat from a chemist (approx €3.60 for 130ml of 20% strength), while oxygen bleach is typically bought in a branded product like those listed below;

 Bio D Oxy Bleach is vegan, made in the UK and suitable for use with septic tanks.
 I haven’t tested this product yet.
-You can read more about the company Bio D in my blog post on Sustainable Ethical Cleaning.
+You can read more about the company Bio D in my article on Sustainable Ethical Cleaning.

 Auro Laundry Bleach contains sodium carbonate peroxide and sodium silicate, which has a B rating from the EWG.
-You can read more about the company Auro in my blog post on Sustainable Ethical Cleaning.
+You can read more about the company Auro in my article on Sustainable Ethical Cleaning.

 Fabric Softener – We haven’t use fabric softener in years and to be honest you don’t notice it on most clothing.
 The only fabric that shows the lack of it are towels and they can easily be softened with a cup of vinegar during the rinse cycle.